 Not everyone likes to write down how they are feeling.
 But you may find it helps you to understand your feelings better.

-It can be a great release to get your thoughts onto paper instead of keeping them all inside.
-Even if it's just a few words each day it can be really helpful.
+Getting your thoughts onto paper can be a great release instead of keeping them all inside.
+Even if it's just a few words each day, it can be really helpful.

 If you think that feeling better is taking too long, reading back over your journal might help you see that you are making progress.
 You may see from what you wrote a month ago, that you are not feeling as bad now.

-Drawing and art therapy can he helpful.
+Drawing and art therapy can be helpful.
 Drawing and painting can be a way of expressing emotions and showing how you feel.